 Asides from the environmental creds of this dishcloth, they have many uses.
 These include cleaning marble, wood surfaces, tiles, and stainless steel.

-Swedish dishcloths come in a set of 10 appealing and pleasant colors that are easy to wash and quick to dry.
-This gives no room for the growth of bacteria on them.
+Swedish dishcloths come in a set of 10 appealing and pleasant colors.
+The absorbent material is easy to wash and quick to dry, helping prevent bacteria growth.

 This economical dishcloth, which places approximately 17 paper towel rolls, absorbs up to 15 times its weight.
 The cloth's two-month plus lifespan also adds to its pros.
-They are top-rack dishwasher safe.
+They are top-rack dishwasher safe (And more eco-friendly if you choose zero-waste dishwasher detergents).
 When leaving them to air dry, simply place them on a hook for quick drying.

 Material: Cotton Flannel